 What can chickens eat?

-We feed our chickens grubs, tomato hornworms, mealworms, all sorts of nasty bugs that I wish didn’t even live!
+We feed our chickens grubs, tomato hornworms, Japanese beetles, mealworms, and all sorts of nasty bugs that I wish didn’t even live!
 And I also send out meat scraps in my compost bucket.
 I think the dogs beat the chickens to the meat, but I don’t know that for sure.

 That said, there is a general consensus on what not to feed backyard chickens.
 Here are a few things most people agree can be poisonous to chickens.